Welcome to our Year 1 Page

 Miss C. Elvy

-Home Learning - given on a Thursday - due in Monday.
+Home Learning - given on a Thursday - due in on a Tuesday.

 Welcome to our Year 2 page

 Home Learning Links

 Thank you very much for all the help and support you have all given your children this year.
 It has been a very challenging time for us all and we have supported each other through it with amazing results.

 The children have worked so hard and achieved so much.
 We are very proud of them all.

 There are a selection of activities that the children could do during the holidays on Google Classroom.
 The newsletter also had some ideas on it.